Looney Tunes and Merrie Melodies filmography: 1950s

 A total of 278 shorts were produced and theatrically released in the 1950s.
 There were no additional shorts produced during the decade.

 1960s

-A total of 147 shorts were released during the 1960s; additionally, an unaired television cartoon pilot featuring the Road Runner was theatrically screened instead.
+A total of 147 shorts were released during the 1960s.
+Additionally, an unaired television cartoon pilot featuring Wile E. Coyote and the Road Runner was theatrically screened instead.

 1970s–present

 Since the end of the regular production of the series in 1969, Warner Bros. has occasionally produced new Looney Tunes shorts that have been released theatrically.